Kolmogorov complexity and the Recursion Theorem: Introduction

 The Recursion Theorem can be stated in two ways: First one can say that every recursive function $f$ has a fixed-point with respect to any given acceptable numbering of all r.e.\ sets: $\exists e\,[W_e = W_{f(e)}]$.
 Second one can say that every total recursive function $f$ coincides at some places with the diagonal function: $\exists e \,[\varphi_e(e) \da = f(e)]$.
 Jockusch \cite{Jockusch:89} showed that these two variants of the Recursion Theorem are also equivalent relative to any oracle $A$: Every function $f \leq_T A$ admits a fixed-point iff every function $g \leq_T A$ coincides with the diagonal function somewhere.
 Special attention has been given to the oracles $A$ which permit to avoid the Recursion Theorem and the topic of the the present work is to relate these oracles to notions of Kolmogorov complexity; namely to the below introduced classes of complex and autocomplex sets where one can give nontrivial lower bound on the complexity of initial segments of the set observed.
 The formal definitions of fixed-point free and diagonally nonrecursive functions are as follows.

-\begin{df} A function $f$ is called fixed-point free $($FPF\/$)$ iff $W_x \neq W_{f(x)}$ for all $x$ where $W_x$ is the $x$th recursively enumerable set.
+\begin{definition} A function $f$ is called fixed-point free if $W_x \neq W_{f(x)}$ for all $x$, where $W_x$ is the $x$th recursively enumerable set.
 The partial recursive function mapping $x$ to $\varphi_x(x)$ whenever defined is called the diagonal function, where $\varphi_x$ is the $x$th partial recursive function.
-A function $g$ is called diagonally nonrecursive $($DNR$)$ iff it is total and differs from the diagonal function on its domain. \end{df}
+A function $g$ is called diagonally nonrecursive $($DNR$)$ iff it is total and differs from the diagonal function on its domain. \end{definition}

-We also relate complexity to sparseness.
-Suppose sets $A$ and $B$ are given such that $A \leq_{wtt} B$ and $B$ is hyperimmune.
+We also relate complexity to sparseness: Suppose sets $A$ and $B$ are given such that $A \leq_{wtt} B$ and $B$ is hyperimmune.
 Then $A$ is computed by querying rather few bits from $B$ and $B$ has very long intervals consisting of zeroes only.
 So when computing $A(x)$ for many inputs $x$, the oracle $B$ will answer ``$0$'' on all questions that have not been asked before, hence $B$ will not be of much use.
 We show that this can happen for some $B$ just in case $A$ has low Kolmogorov complexity in a certain sense.
 This is again equivalent to the statement that the Recursion Theorem applies to recursively bounded functions wtt-reducible to $A$.

 A further topic investigated is to determine how difficult it is to compute for each $n$ a string of maximal Kolmogorov complexity within $\{0,1\}^n$.
 While for the case of plain Kolmogorov complexity the answer to this problem depends on the universal machine under consideration, in the case of prefix-free Kolmogorov complexity the answer is that the problem to compute such strings is as difficult as to solve the halting problem.